-- support and guidance from the Head Coach, Billet Coordinator and organization throughout the season
+- support and guidance from the Head Coach, Billet Coordinators and organization throughout the season

 Include the player into your family/life, events, day trips and meals.
 Many players and families build a relationship and positive connection on and off the field often beyond their football career.

 Host families not only support your local football team, but gain a love for the game through the eyes of your billeted athlete.

 Join us in making a difference to a young player's football journey.

 Q: What is the level of compensation that a Host Family receives for hosting a Player?

 A: Host Families receive $800.00/month for each player that they billet.
 Payments are made on the first of each month by the player.
 This payment includes room & board access to laundry, internet, and meals.

 Q: What age are the players in the program?